 Councillor Philip Workman was appointed as deputy mayor at the Council meeting on 20 June 2023.

 The mayor’s role is to chair council meetings and to lead the council at civic events.

 Each mayor traditionally elects organisations which are then supported over the course of the year by charity events.
-During her year in office, Councillor Blackwell will be supporting the Butterfly Garden and the Maritime Volunteer Service - Severn Unit.
+During his year in office, Councillor Yates will be supporting the food banks across the Borough.

-If you wish to enquire whether the mayor is available to open your event or attend a function, please contact her via email@example.com.
+If you wish to enquire whether the mayor is available to open your event or attend a function, please contact him via email@example.com.